remelt/delusional-fix/README.md

 + Rare animations for knives arent working properly
 + Precipitation is ass but idk y (nn i dont have any motivation to fix that shit coz it will take forever)
 + Chatprintf in jumpstats (ig the best option is to recode it :p)
++ Idc bout scaleform anymo u can paste it if u want to
 + Unload doesnt rly work

 # s/o